 In 2022, Science published a study based on testing of RWA cattle.
 The study found that 15 percent of the samples tested contained antibiotic residues, including from drugs critically important for human medicine.
-Pressure by researchers at George Washington University, Farm Forward, and other advocacy organizations following the release of the Science study led USDA, in 2023, to test cattle raised for the RWA market and the agency reported an even higher portion: 20 percent of samples tested positive for antibiotics, including those, like tetracyclines and penicillin, that are of high medical importance for treating human diseases.
+Pressure by researchers at George Washington University, Farm Forward, and other advocacy organizations following the release of the Science study led USDA, in 2023, to test cattle raised for the RWA market and the agency reported that an even higher portion: 20 percent of samples tested positive for antibiotics, including those, like tetracyclines and penicillin, that are of high medical importance for treating human diseases.
 These samples were traced to specific producers, but USDA chose not to release their names publicly.
 In December 2024, through a FOIA request, Farm Forward obtained the names of the companies that tested positive for antibiotics in their RWA products, along with letters issued by the agency to the offending companies.
 Industry giants in beef processing like Tyson, Cargill, and JBS were found to have antibiotics in their RWA beef, in addition to dozens of other companies, nearly half of which were suppliers to Whole Foods Market.
-And the study of the samples are study found to dozens of other companies, nearly half of which were suppliers to Whole Foods Market.